jarokaz/ml-on-gke/t5x-on-gpus/README.md

 - Create a Standard cluster.
 (There are issue with DNS in Autopilot.
 When resolved Autopilot will be a perfect fit for this scenario)
 - Create a GPU node pool.
 Two nodes.
 Each equipped with two T4 GPUs.
+- Create a GCS bucket for jobs staging

 ### Connect to the cluster